-Typically most people frown at the idea of using dried herbs, but I personally make an exception with these 3 types of dried oreganos found in the area … Mexican, Dominican and Greek.
-Prior to my Oregano awareness I thought it was just an Italian herb to use in my pasta sauce.
+Typically most chefs frown at the idea of using dried herbs, but I personally make an exception with these 3 types of dried oreganos found in the area … Mexican, Dominican and Greek.
+Prior to my new-found oregano awareness I thought it was just an Italian herb to use in my pasta sauce.

 Because of the large Greek population in Astoria, Queens, Greek oregano is quite available in most international and Greek specific food markets.
 It has a light, sweet aroma and is the staple ingredient in Souvlaki chicken served from numerous street carts.